Response to COVID-19

 Q. Is the education course optional or required and what is the fee?

-A. The education course is mandatory and must be taken though an authorized testing provider, either in person or on-line.
-Ohio Notary Services is an authorized testing provider.
-The fee for the education course is $130.00, which includes the 3-hour class, the test will be administered immediately after the class, as well as the certificate of completion.
+A. The education course is mandatory and must be taken though an authorized testing provider.
+Ohio Notary Services is an authorized testing provider and offers all of the education in a convenient online format.
+The fee for the education course is $130.00, which includes the 3-hour class with the test being administered immediately after the class.
+The certificate of completion will be provided immediately following the test.

 Q. My commission has expired; do I need to retest and what are the requirements?